4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/sorting/cyclicSort/simple/README.md

    and sorting needs to be done in O(1) auxiliary space.
 2. The implementation here uses integers from 0 to n-1.
 This can be easily modified for n contiguous integers starting at some arbitrary number (simply offset by this start number).
+3. This version of cyclic sort does not handle duplicates (at least, sorting might not be guaranteed to be in O(n))